notionparallax/blog/_posts/2016-06-11-east-van-and-friends.markdown

 One thing that has struck me is just how many of these words _seem_ to have a relationship.
 Making patterns is so baked into the brain!

 I downloaded a list of [English words](https://github.com/dwyl/english-words) that has over 350k words in it.
-It really shows because I have no idea what about half of these words mean.
-It'd be interesting to see what comes up if I used [simple English](https://en.wikipedia.org/wiki/Basic_English).
-I then processed these words into two sets of bins; one for the horizontal words and one for the vertical words.
+It really shows because I have no idea what about half of these words mean. <strike>It'd be interesting to see what comes up if I used [simple English.</strike> **Edit:** _I actually did add the [Basic English](https://en.wikipedia.org/wiki/Basic_English) list; the crosses it pumps out are amazing!_ I then processed these words into two sets of bins; one for the horizontal words and one for the vertical words.

 Horizontal words need to have an odd number of letters and be more than three letters long.
 Vertical words just need to be more than 4 letters long.
 They are then 'binned' or grouped by the letter at the crossing.
 That's the middle letter for horizontal words and the second letter for vertical ones.